slakpi/piwx/README.md

     # Airport METAR display cycle time in seconds.
     cycletime=5;

+The Aviation Weather data API does not return stations in any particular order.
+The `sort` option allows sorting stations lexicographically or geographically.

+    # Sort by geographical position.
+    sort=position;

+If `sort` is set to `off` or is not specified, stations are displayed in the order received from the Aviation Weather data API.
+When set to `on` or `position`, stations are displayed from West to East and North to South.
+When set to `alpha`, stations are displayed in lexicographical order, e.g. `77S` sorts before `KAST`, and `KAST` sorts before `KTPA`.

 With LED support enabled, PiWx will drive a 50-LED WS281x strip to display flight categories at select airports.
 The `led<num>` option assigns an airport to a LED where `<num>` is a number between 1 and 50 inclusive.